 - Have your infant or child vaccinated with a rotavirus vaccine, which can prevent gastroenteritis caused by rotavirus

 - Drink only bottled or boiled water and avoid ice cubes when travelling, especially in developing countries.

-In 2014, a vaccine for Rotavirus was added to the Goverment-funded immunisation schedule for New Zealand babies.
-The oral vaccine - RotaTeq - is given in three doses during the baby's first 6 months to reduce the incidence or severity of rotavirus infection which is a very common cause of gastroenteritis in infants and young children.
+A vaccine for rotavirus is available free for New Zealand babies.
+The oral vaccine - Rotarix - is given in two doses (at the 6-week and 3-month immunisation visits) to reduce the incidence or severity of rotavirus infection which is a very common cause of gastroenteritis in infants and young children.

 Further information and support

 Mayo Clinic (2014).
 Viral gastroenteritis (stomach flu) (Web Page).
 Rochester, NY: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/diseases-conditions/viral-gastroenteritis/symptoms-causes/syc-20378847 [Accessed: 16/02/18]